-- Before running any other analysis remove all the distributions from the distribution list (done to save memory) - Select a distribution, Click right on the name of a distribution and click on Delete. - Run SeqMINER on all Ensembl (v85) genes. - Reference coordinates: the file is in chipseq > seqMINER\1.3.3g > lib > hg38\ensembl85.seqminer.
+- Before running any other analysis remove all the distributions from the distribution list (done to save memory) - Select a distribution, Click right on the name of a distribution and select Delete. - Run SeqMINER on all Ensembl (v95) genes. - Reference coordinates : the file is in chipseq > seqMINER_1.3.3g > lib > hg38_ensembl95.seqminer.
 NOTE: to be able to select the file, while browsing the file, click on file format, all type of file.
 SeqMINER limits by default reference coordinates file formats to (SAM, BAM, BED files).
 Load the file even if you're warned that the file is too big. - Go to Tools > Options, click on the Gene profile tab, select Gene profile analysis.
-Set parameters: - Inside bin number: 100 - Outside bin number (left): 10 - (right): 10 - In the general tab, select Run Kmeans with a given value: 97787647 - Click on OK.
+Set parameters: - Inside bin number: 100 - Outside bin number (left): 10 - (right): 10 - In the general tab, select Run Kmeans with a given value : 97787647 - Click on OK.
 NOTE: this option makes SeqMINER to run the analysis on entire reference regions instead of on the middle of the regions +/- 5kb.
-All regions are normalized to a region of the same length. - · Click on Extract data - Click on Clustering
+All regions are normalized to a region of the same length. - Click on Extract data - Click on Clustering

-- 1. Select all clusters which contains MITF, polII and H3K4me3 (clusters 2, 3, 4, 6, 9) - Do a sub-clustering (keep same Kmeans seed) - 2.
+- 1. Select all clusters which contains MITF, polII and H3K4me3 (clusters 1, 5, 7, 8) - Do a sub-clustering (keep same Kmeans seed) - 2.
 Additional question: - 2.a.
-Export cluster 5. - 2.b.
-Open the file with Excel, open a web browser to DAVID (https://david-d.ncifcrf.gov/), run a functional annotation analysis (functional annotation clustering) with the Ensembl Gene IDs from the file in excel.
+Export cluster 6.
+Save the file as cluster6.xls. - 2.b.
+Open the file with Excel, open a web browser to DAVID (https://david.ncifcrf.gov/), run a functional annotation analysis (functional annotation clustering) with the Ensembl Gene IDs from the file in excel.